 The concern is said to be that data about women, for example the gender pay gap, will be skewed and become inaccurate if transgender women are consistently recorded as women.

-Given that transgender people all together make up around 2% of the population, this is unlikely to have much bearing on data about women overall.
+Given that transgender people all together make up between 1% and 2% of the population, this is unlikely to have much bearing on data about women overall.

 There has not been public consultation